roman-milk/roman-milk.github.io/babysitting-trouble.md

+===

-  ****** Babysitting Trouble Ch.
-03 ****** byStoryTeller07© "I can't believe I did that to you and you wanted me so much."
+"I can't believe I did that to you and you wanted me so much."
 He said.
 He slipped into the Jacuzzi and splashed around in an exuberant mood then returned to her side.

   He sat next to her examining the luscious naked body, the skin so perfect and smooth.
 "Don't cover yourself."
 He pulled her arms away from her breasts, pulled her legs apart wanting to see everything.
 Her pussy was shaved so smooth it looked delicious.
 He had never seen a woman so close before and marvelled at the folds of her pussy.